 • Are you ready to get naked?

 Summer is almost here and warmer temperatures mean less clothing.
 That′s right – it′s time to trade in your overcoat for your bathing suit and shorts.
+This transition to showing more skin can evoke anxiety in even the most confident of women.
+Full Article

 • What Are We Doing To Our Daughters?
-How to tell if your daughter is at risk (short version)
+How to tell if your daughter is at risk

 • What Are We Doing To Our Daughters?
-How to tell if your daughter is at risk (long version)
+How to tell if your daughter is at risk

-So you are not anorexic, and you are not bulimic, and you don't binge eat most of the time, but do you love your body?
+• Subtleties of Body Loathing: Five Signs That You Need to Make Peace with Your Body So you are not anorexic, and you are not bulimic, and you don't binge eat most of the time, but do you love your body?
 According to the latest statistics, the answer is probably "no".
+Full Article

 • Body Areas we Hate: How to Love Them

 Do you love your body?
 No really, do you?
 If you're a woman, chances are you don't.
 Studies show that 80-90% of adult women dislike their bodies.
 In fact, many of them truly hate their own bodies.
+Full Article

 • 5 Ways to Show your Daughter She is Beautiful

 Does your daughter love her body?
 Or does she suffer from that nagging sense that she is not quite good enough?
+In a culture of stick-thin models, our daughters are embarking on a dangerous path of body dissatisfaction, with dieting, bingeing, and purging.
+Full Article

 • Body Talk